iamdtang/skaterdav85.github.io/_tutorials/deploying-laravel-with-sqlite-to-heroku.md

 keywords: Laravel, SQLite, Heroku
 ---

-Make sure your SQLite database is at `database/database.sqlite`.
+Make sure your SQLite database is at `database/database.sqlite` and remove the `database/.gitignore` file.

 1. Add `"ext-pdo_sqlite": "*"` to the `require` block in `composer.json`.
 You can read about how to enable various PHP extensions on Heroku [here](https://devcenter.heroku.com/articles/php-support#extensions).
 2. Run `composer update`.